microsoft/azure-software-radio/gr-azure-software-radio/examples/README.md

 az login
 ```

 - If running on a VM in Azure, you may use the VM's Managed Identity for authentication.
 See https://docs.microsoft.com/en-us/azure/storage/blobs/authorize-managed-identity for more details on working with blobs and managed identities.
+This only needs to be set up for a given VM and storage account pairing once.
+Afterwards, the VM will have permissions to access any current or new blob containers in that storage account.

     -  Check if your VM has a Manageed Identity by running:
         ```
         az vm identity show --name MyVirtualMachine --resource-group MyResourceGroup